 A selection of the very best music and performances from Radio 3's live concerts.

-With Stephen Hough (piano) and the BBC SO conducted by Alexander Vedernikov.
+With Martha Argerich (piano) and the RPO conducted by Charles Dutoit.

 Creativity, performance, debate

 Robin Brooks's fantastical comedy celebrating 70 years of the Third Programme.